Workers' Compensation

-You may be entitled to workers' compensation (WC) benefits if you are injured or become ill because of your job.
-Workers' compensation covers most work-related physical or mental injuries and illness.
-An injury or illness can be caused by one event (such as hurting your back in a fall), by repeated exposures (such as hurting your wrist from doing the same motion over and over) or injury or illness developed gradually (like tendinitis or hearing loss).
+You may be entitled to workers' compensation benefits if you are injured or become ill because of your job.
+Workers' compensation covers most work-related physical or mental injuries and illnesses.
+An injury or illness can be caused by one event (such as hurting your back in a fall), by repeated exposures (such as hurting your wrist from making the same motion over and over) or injury or illness developed gradually (like tendinitis or hearing loss).
 If your employer does not learn about your injury within 30 days, you could lose your right to receive workers' compensation benefits.
-For additional information, please call Krista Vasquez at (209) 664-6921.

 *Any injury arising from your voluntary participation in any off-duty, recreational, social or athletic activity that is not part of your work-related duties is not compensable under the Workers' Compensation Program.